 2.2.1 - Frequency.
 We will have two options decided by the Competition Committee before play begins.
 Either a) Everyone gets one Milligan per round; or b) Everyone gets one Mulligan for every 9 holes.
 Mulligans are on a "use it or lose it" basis - if you don't use your Mulligan, you don't get to save it for later.

 2.2.2 - Situation.
-No matter the frequency, Mulligans can only be used for a tee shot hit with a Driver.
-A player cannot use a Mulligan on any other shot, or a tee shot hit with any other club.
+No matter the frequency, Mulligans can only be used for a tee shot hit on Par 4s or Par 5s.
+A player cannot use a Mulligan on any other shot.

 2.2.3 - Official Declaration and Use.
 A player must declare they are using their Mulligan before they hit it.
 Once the player declares they are using their Mulligan, they are deemed to have used it.
 If they fail to declare a second drive as a Mulligan, it is considered a "provisional" ball under the Rules of Golf, and the player cannot later declare that shot to be their Mulligan.
 If a player hits a Mulligan, they have the choice of playing either their original drive or their Mulligan, but again they have used their Mulligan either way.
 (Exception: If the player declares their Mulligan on the 9th or 18th holes, the player MUST play their Mulligan.)

 2.3 - Gimmies.
 No player is ever obligated to concede any putt to any other player at any time.
 However, any player may concede putts up to 36 inches to another player as their conscious and courtesy allows.
 If any one player concedes the putt, the putt is conceded without input from other players.
 No putt longer than 30 inches may be conceded.